Why every impression really matters. The high stakes to not providing good customer service

 Some customers aren’t easy or happy or friendly, but if we work to provide the best customer service, are genuine and responsive and attentive to their needs, the compliments, referrals, reviews, and “thank yous” mean even more.
 And they matter in a pretty big way.

-Katie McClean is the VP of Key Accounts and Operations for VetSuccess.
+Katie McClean is the COO for VetSuccess.
 She manages general processes for VetSuccess and oversees the client services team.
 She also works closely with veterinary practice groups, implementing the VetSuccess Dashboard as a dynamic and customized data offering for owners and executives.
-Katie can be reached at email@example.com.
+Katie can be reached at firstname.lastname@example.org.